That dollar amount results from a 65.6% acceleration from $2.42 billion 5 years earlier in 2020.

 Below are exports from Albania that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Albania’s goods trail Albanian importer spending on foreign products.

-Albania has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related product category, notably for refined petroleum oils.
+Albania has highly negative net exports and therefore deep international trade deficits under the vehicles-related product category, notably for cars and to a lesser extent trucks.

 Albanian Export Companies